crvouga/headless-combobox/readme.md

 ## Good use cases are when

-- you need a custom looking autocomplete
+- You need a custom looking autocomplete
-- you're working in a legacy framework
+- You're working in a legacy framework
-- you're working in a framework with a small ecosystem
+- You're working in a framework with a small ecosystem
-- you're working in a framework that always has breaking changes
+- You're working in a framework that always has breaking changes
-- you like programming in a functional style
+- You like programming in a functional style
-- you hate learning how to override styles in autocomplete libraries
+- You hate learning how to override styles in autocomplete libraries

 ## Links